Coatdyke railway station

-Coatdyke railway station is situated on Quarry Street/Riddell Street in the Cliftonville area of Coatbridge and 10 mi east of Glasgow Queen Street.
+Coatdyke railway station is situated on Quarry Street/Riddell Street in the Cliftonville area of the town of Coatbridge and 10 mi east of Glasgow Queen Street.
 It is the closest railway station to Coatbridge College and Monklands Hospital.

 History

 The station was opened as part of the Bathgate and Coatbridge Railway on 1 February 1871.

 The station now has no structures other than simple shelters.
 The ticket hall that was built when the Airdrie-Helensburgh line was electrified in 1960 was demolished in the early 1990s.
 Similar structures, built in the same style, still survive at Easterhouse and Airdrie stations.